-This indicator describes the income generated from the provision of Planning and development services by every Lower Tier Local Authority in England between 2007-08 and 2018-19.
-Planning and development services income is calculated from any sales, fees and charges, as well as other types of income that are associated with delivering such services.
+This indicator describes the income generated from the provision of Police services by every Lower Tier Local Authority in England between 2007-08 and 2018-19.
+Police services income is calculated from any sales, fees and charges, as well as other types of income that are associated with delivering such services.